The Moroccan Gendarmerie Royale at the service of citizens

 The Administration of Defense has the right to convict when the offenses are within the jurisdiction of the Military Tribunal.
 It is assisted in the investigation of crimes by military police officers, bound to observe, gather evidence and arrest perpetrators and presenting them to the competent court.
 The Royal Gendarmerie participates actively in the military judicial police in both its preventive and repressive aspects.
 It has also the duty to inform the competent military authorities of any acts or events of interest to them.

-• The preparation of mobilization: in addition to its own reserve, the Royal Gendarmerie is involved in the preparation of such armies, including distribution of documents recall (call orders and requisitions), the updating of mobilization forms at brigade level and assist the reserves department of the General Staff of the royal armed forces.
+• The preparation of mobilization: in addition to its own reserve, the Gendarmerie Royale is involved in the preparation of such armies, including distribution of documents recall (call orders and requisitions), the updating of mobilization forms at brigade level and assist the reserves department of the General Staff of the royal armed forces.

 • Monitoring and protection of vulnerable areas.